#440: Talking to Notebooks with Jupyter AI Transcript

 02:17 So I'm excited to talk to you about it.

-02:22 I've actually presented this twice at one set, actually three times.
+02:21 I've actually presented this twice at one set.

-02:26 I did a short demo at like this like tech meetup thing in Seattle.
+02:26 I did a short demo at this tech meetup thing in Seattle.

 02:30 That was actually the first time Jupyter AI was shown to the public.